gti-upm/Air-writing-initial/README.md

-# Thermal hand-gesture recognition from an image classification viewpoint
+# Air-writing recognition from an image stream input

-This repository contains an example code used for hand-gesture recognition from an image classification viewpoint.
-That means there is no previous hand-localization stage, but the class of the performed gesture is predicted from the whole image.
+This repository contains an example code used for air-writing recognition from an image input viewpoint.
+That means there is no previous hand-localization stage, but the class of the performed gesture is predicted from the whole video sequence.

 ## Installation on Windows 10